Simon-dl/Full_Math_CS_Guide/README.md

 Starting at the beginning of both sections, I would recommend splitting your study time if >= 2 hours a day where 1 hour is a course from the math section and 1 hour is from the computation section.
 If you can only do one course at a time, go math -> computation -> math -> computation -> repeating until done.

+Try to do multiple courses at once, if A is agebra and B is geometric, and C is CS61C: you Monday-Tuesday-Wednesday-Thursday-Friday schedule could look like

+AC -> BC -> AC -> BC -> AC

+then start next week on BC and repeat.

 Your skills will be bottlenecked by your math proficiency, focus on math first

  **This will not be easy**, you will meet many points of frustration, just breathe, take some time and stick with it.
 Learning to deal with difficult problems will be one of the most important skills you will gain from all this.